Cartography: Modern period

 A pre-Mercator nautical chart of 1571, from Portuguese cartographer Fernão Vaz Dourado (c.
 1520).
 It belongs to the so-called plane chart model, where observed latitudes and magnetic directions are plotted directly into the plane, with a constant scale, as if the Earth were a plane (Portuguese National Archives of Torre do Tombo, Lisbon).

 Mapping can be done with GPS and laser rangefinder directly in the field.
 Image shows mapping of forest structure (position of trees, dead wood and canopy).

 A stylized map inspired by Renaissance cartographic traditions, created using GIS technology and complemented by a hand-crafted linocut.

 In cartography, technology has continually changed in order to meet the demands of new generations of mapmakers and map users.
 The first maps were produced manually, with brushes and parchment; so they varied in quality and were limited in distribution.
-The advent of magnetic devices, such as the compass and much later, magnetic storage devices, allowed for the creation of far more accurate maps and the ability to store and manipulate them digitally.
+The advent of magnetic devices, such as the compass used for navigation and much later, magnetic storage devices, allowed for the creation of far more accurate maps and the ability to store and manipulate them digitally.

-Advances in mechanical devices such as the printing press, quadrant, and vernier allowed the mass production of maps and the creation of accurate reproductions from more accurate data.
+Advances in mechanical devices such as the Gutenberg printing press, quadrant, and vernier allowed the mass production of maps and the creation of accurate reproductions from more accurate data.
 Hartmann Schedel was one of the first cartographers to use the printing press to make maps more widely available.
-Optical technology, such as the telescope, sextant, and other devices that use telescopes, allowed accurate land surveys and allowed mapmakers and navigators to find their latitude by measuring angles to the North Star at night or the Sun at noon.
+Optical technology, such as the telescope, sextant, and other devices that use telescopes, allowed accurate land surveys and allowed mapmakers and navigators to find their latitude by measuring angles to the pole star at night or the Sun at noon.

 Advances in photochemical technology, such as the lithographic and photochemical processes, make possible maps with fine details, which do not distort in shape and which resist moisture and wear.
 This also eliminated the need for engraving, which further speeded up map production.